msa-em/nanocartography/05_discussion.md

 on modern SEMs, their analyses are beholden to input of candidate crystals for optimal results.
-By considering crystals (and their motion) as physical objects rather than through diffraction and reciprocal space, it allowed and easier transition to considering the motion of non-crystalline objects such as grain boundaries and interfaces.
+By considering crystals (and their motion) as physical objects rather than through diffraction and reciprocal space, it allows an easier transition to considering the motion of non-crystalline objects such as grain boundaries and interfaces.
 More importantly, it opens the avenue to mapping samples that can then be later scrutinized for planning of subsequent microscopic analysis or